nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 Option 1 - Click the link below to automatically create the necessary VMs with a vanilla build of docker.

 > Note: This automated deployment will also deploy Azure Bastion, so you can connect to the VMs via the portal using Bastion.

-  > Note: The passwords that are generated and stored in keyvault are deterministic and therefore should be changed to maximise security.
-They are auto generated in this way for convenience and are intended to support this environment as a Proof of Concept only and not for production use.
+> Note: The passwords for the VMs are stored in a keyvault.
+They are generated deterministically and therefore should be changed post deployment on the VMs to maximise security.
+They are auto generated in this way for convenience and are intended to support this environment as a 'Proof of Concept' only and not for production use.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnehalineogi%2Fazure-cross-solution-network-architectures%2Fmain%2Faks%2Fjson%2Fdockerhost.json)